Worms?: Reception

-Allen Doum reviewed the game for Computer Gaming World, and stated that "Worms? can be played competitively, either by teams or individuals or can be used solitaire as a pattern drawing puzzle.
+Allen Doum reviewed the game for Computer Gaming World, stating that "Worms? can be played competitively, either by teams or individuals or can be used solitaire as a pattern drawing puzzle.
 Its sound and graphics are excellent, and some of the graphics elements and the speed of the game can be varied."
 Orson Scott Card in Compute! gave complimentary reviews to the EA games Worms?, M.U.L.E., and Archon: The Light and the Dark.
 He said of the trio that "they are original; they do what they set out to do very, very well; they allow the player to take part in the creativity; they do things that only computers can do".
-William Michael Brown for Electronic Fun with Computers & Games praised its originality and rated it with 3 joysticks, although he said that it was not a game for everyone, reason why it wasn't rated with 4 joysticks.
+William Michael Brown for Electronic Fun with Computers & Games praised its originality and rated it 3 out of 4, because he said it is not for everyone.

-Leo Laporte wrote in Hi-Res said that Worms? was "Very nice, very pretty, very boring ...
+Leo Laporte wrote in Hi-Res said that Worms? was "Very nice, very pretty, very boring [...]
 I've been playing with this program for two weeks.
 It hasn't gotten any more interesting".
 Compute!'s Gazette's reviewer called Worms? for the Commodore 64 "one of the most fascinating games I've played in a long time.
 It's so different from anything else that it quickly captivated me.
 Worms? tournaments become popular among the staff of Compute! ...
 [It] is as much fun to watch as it is to play".
 He added that part of its appeal was that "The game is hard to master.
 It's easy to play, but seems almost impossible to play well time after time".

-Compute! listed the game in May 1988 as one of "Our Favorite Games", writing that four years after its introduction "Worms? is still in a class by itself", requiring "a sense of strategy as well as proficiency at joystick maneuvers".
+In May 1988, Compute! listed it as one of "Our Favorite Games", writing that four years after its introduction "Worms? is still in a class by itself [requiring] a sense of strategy as well as proficiency at joystick maneuvers".

 Legacy

-In 2021, Maynard put a variant of the Worms? concept the web, playable in a browser, as DARWORMS.
+In August 2019, Maynard launched a variant of the Worms? concept as the browser game DARWORMS.